jichu4n/palm-pdb/README.md

 #### AppInfo & SortInfo

 Similarly, the AppInfo and SortInfo blocks can be implemented in different ways.
 The only requirement is that they need to implement the [Serializable](https://github.com/jichu4n/serio/#serializable) interface.
-The easiest way would be to extend [SObject](https://github.com/jichu4n/serio/#objects) and use `@field()` annotations to define fields.
+The easiest way would be to extend [SObject](https://github.com/jichu4n/serio/#objects) and use `@field()` decorators to define fields.

 There is a standard format for storing category settings inside the AppInfo block, as described in the [Palm File Format Specification](https://jichu4n.github.io/palm-pdb/assets/Palm%20File%20Format%20Specification.pdf).
 This format is used by the built-in PIM applications, and is called [AppInfoType](https://jichu4n.github.io/palm-pdb/classes/AppInfoType.html).
 See the implementation for [MemoAppInfo](https://github.com/jichu4n/palm-pdb/blob/master/src/memo-database.ts) for an example AppInfo block that makes use of AppInfoType.